On September 9 2019, Paypal will introduce an update including higher currency conversion fees.

 Prepaid credit cards

 Prepaid credit cards aren’t just found in the grocery store now.
-Companies like Stack are offering cards that have good rewards and best of all, lower or no foreign transaction fees.
+Companies like Koho are offering cards that have good rewards and best of all, lower or no foreign transaction fees.

 No foreign transaction fee cards